JSDale/AdvancedDbAssessment/Documentation/DaleJacob_COM519_Report_15Jan2021.md

 During development I would have liked to debug the backend JS with breakpoints as it would have helped slowing down the execution and knowing if variables were being populated with data, however I got around this by writing the variables to the console and when exceptions were thrown their messages were descriptive enough for me to lookup what I need to change to get it working.

 ### Conclusion

+In conclusion the web application fulfils the requirements laid out in this document as it allows users to be created and a register to be taken.
+This application is, however, still a proof of concept as there are improvements I would like to make and functionality I would like to add.

+I had difficulties throughout the development process, especially when working with the attendance array, but I managed to overcome them and create an application that does as intended.
+I learnt a lot from this project as I have never created a full stack JavaScript application before and wasn't sure if I would like JavaScript as a language.
+I tend to prefer Object-Oriented Development with languages that implement classes, like C# and Java.
+However, I have come out this project with a different view on JavaScript and NoSQL development.
+I can see that both have a place in the development world.